uncharted-distil/nk-sent2vec/README.md

 ```

 ## Testing
-Tests can be run using `nosetests`
+Tests can be run using `nosetests -s`